loftwah/techdeck-academy/workflow.md

 1.  **Solve:** Solve the challenge presented in the `.json` file located in the `challenges/` directory.
 2.  **Create Submission File:** Create a corresponding submission file in the `submissions/` directory.
 The format will depend on the challenge type (e.g., code file, markdown with answers). **Note:** The exact submission format expected needs clarification or standardization based on challenge type.
 3.  **Commit & Push:** Commit your submission file(s) and push.

+There should only ever be able to have one challenge going at a time.
+If I'm busy or lazy it shouldn't build up or punish me.

 ## 7. Processing a Challenge Submission (`process-submissions.yml`)